Ideal Free Distribution

 I presume it's keys man Scott May on Mellotron, with a few string chords at the end of Diamond Fire, more of the same throughout Children (obvious 'real strings substitute' playing), flutes and strings on the balladic Landlady and strings on Flipside, the only track to feature any brass, with a slightly superfluous trumpet solo.
 I don't believe this is on CD, but if you're interested in the roots of American prog, it's worth a listen if you can track down a copy.
-Not that much Mellotron, but worth hearing if you're listening anyway.

 The Birthday Party (1968, 28.48) ****/TT½